knpuniversity/blog/love-drupal-peeps.md

 And each talk is the same: people climbing over each other to take photos of the slides, packed rooms, and insightful questions.
-And of course, there's also the DrupalCon [Prenote](https://www.youtube.com/watch?v=7zvCOKzY3kA)... one of the most ridiculous, but fin things I've ever witnessed.
+And of course, there's also the DrupalCon [Prenote](https://www.youtube.com/watch?v=7zvCOKzY3kA)... one of the most ridiculous, but fun things I've ever witnessed.

 When Drupal chose to integrate Symfony, that was of course great.
 But the people, they're better than I could have hoped for.